Chain-of-Visual-Thought: Teaching VLMs to See and Think Better with Continuous Visual Tokens

 \textit{3) Edge tokens are aligned with PIDINet}~\citep{Su2021PixelDNPIDINet}.
 Each of 4 Edge tokens functions as an $1 \times 1$ convolutional kernel applied to the dense features from PIDINet encoder to reconstruct the $i$th edge map $\hat{E}_i$.
 The final edge map is $\hat{E} = \frac{\sum_{i=0}^3 \hat{E}_i}{4}$, and aligned via L1 loss function.

 \textit{4) DINO tokens are supervised by DINOv2}~\citep{Oquab2023DINOv2LR}, which is trained as the \textit{representative model}, extracting patch-level features.
-Therefore, the 4 DINO tokens are mapped into the same shape with DINO feature using the projection layer, and aligned under an MSE objective.
+Therefore, the 4 DINO tokens are mapped into the same shape as the DINO feature using the projection layer, and aligned under an MSE objective.